-Target a 50 percent carbon-emission reduction from the 20 emissions baseline, based on the following assumptions:
+Target a 50 percent carbon-emission reduction from the 2008 emissions baseline, based on the following assumptions:

-Fuel mix: Target a 75 percent reduction of coal use an increased use of biomass and natural gas from the fiscal ye 2008 baseline.
+Fuel mix: Target a 75 percent reduction of coal use and increased use of biomass and natural gas from the fiscal year 2008 baseline.

-Renewable Energy: MU will continue to purchase win power and explore other renewable technologies for renewable energy portfolio.
+Renewable Energy: MU will continue to purchase wind power and explore other renewable technologies for its renewable energy portfolio.

-800 Utility Master Planning: MU has started a utility master planning effort to prepare for future utility needs for the campus.
-See page 2. and ear Energy Conservation Projects: A project is in design to convert pneumatic controls in Clark Hall and a project to convert Jesse Hall to variable air volume is nearing ind its completion.
+Utility Master Planning: MU has started a utility master planning effort to prepare for future utility needs for the campus.
+See page 2.

+Energy Conservation Projects: A project is in design to convert pneumatic controls in Clark Hall and a project to convert Jesse Hall to variable air volume is nearing completion.